Learning Native Continuation for Action Chunking Flow Policies: Appendix

 The perception system includes one head-mounted RGB camera providing a global view of the workspace, as well as one wrist-mounted RGB camera on each arm.
 In total, the robot uses three cameras for visual observation.

 For VLA training and inference, actions are represented in the end-effector space.
 Each arm’s action consists of a 6-dimensional end-effector pose, including 3D position and 3D rotation vector, together with a 1-dimensional gripper command.
-As a result, the action vector for each arm has 7 dimensions, and the full action space for the dual-arm system is 14-dimensional.
+As a result, the full action space for the dual-arm system is 14-dimensional.

-\subsection{Hyperparameter Configuration}
+\subsection{\textbf{Hyperparameter Configuration}}

 Table~\ref{tab:hyperparams} summarizes the hyperparameter configuration used in the main experiments and ablation studies.
 Unless otherwise specified, all experiments share the same configuration.
 We note that $d$ and $r$ denote the delay and ramp-length parameters of the guidance schedule; they are fixed at evaluation time, while during training we optionally randomize them by uniform sampling within specified ranges.